-In this big data era, banks (like any other large company) are looking for novel ways to leverage their existing data assets.
-A major data source that has not been used to the full extent yet, is the massive fine-grained payment data on their customers.
+Banks are continuously looking for novel ways to leverage their existing data assets.
+A major data source that has not yet been used to the full extent, is massive fine-grained payment data on the bank's customers.
 In this paper, a design is proposed that builds predictive credit scoring models using the fine-grained payment data.
-Using a real-life data set of 183 million transactions made by 2.6 million customers, we show that our proposed design adds complementary predictive power to the current credit scoring models.
-Such improvement has a big impact on the overall working of the bank, from applicant scoring to minimum capital requirements.
+Using a reallife data set of 183 million transactions made by 2.6 million customers, we show that the scalable implementation that is put forward leads to a significant improvement in AUC, with only seconds of computation needed.
+When investigating the 1% riskiest customers, twice as many defaulters are detected when using the payment data.
+Such an improvement has a big impact on the overall working of the bank, from applicant scoring to minimum capital requirements.